 Governor's Scholarship Program This is a merit based scholarship for Georgia's high school Valedictorians and STAR Students to encourage them to study at a Georgia school.
 The maximum award is $900.
 Due to budget cuts, the Georgia Legislature has eliminated funding for the Governor's Scholarship Program.

-Charles McDaniel Teacher Scholarship Named for Dr. Charles McDaniel, a former state superintendent of schools, this is a merit based scholarship for college juniors and seniors enrolled in a public Georgia college or university seeking a teaching degree.
-You will need at least a 3.25 cumulative GPA to be eligible.
-Check at the Georgia Student Finance Commission website for more information about requirements and application.
+Charles McDaniel Teacher Scholarship This is a merit based scholarship for college juniors and seniors enrolled in a public Georgia college or university.
+You will need at least a 3.25 cumulative gpa to be eligible.
+Check at the Georgia411 website for more information about requirements and application.

-REACH Scholarship This scholarship (Realizing Educational Achievement Can Happen) is a need-based opportunity.
+REACH Scholarship This new scholarship (Realizing Educational Achievement Can Happen) is a need-based opportunity.
 Students in the seventh grade can be nominated by their school.
 Students must be U.S.citizens or eligible non-citizens, be qualified for the free or reduced lunch program and have good grades, regular attendance and good behavior records.
 Winning students will qualify for mentoring, coaching and a scholarship award.
 Upon high school graduation, winning students will receive a $10,000 scholarship to help with their college expenses.
 Additionally, many Georgia colleges have agreed to match the scholarship amount.
-Beginning in 2012, only the Rabun, Douglas and Dodge school systems took part in the REACH Scholarship Program, however, during the 2016-17 school year, 69 school districts across the state aretaking part, helping about 700 students.
-To learn more about the program, visit the REACH GA website.
+While currently only the Rabun, Douglas and Dodge school systems are taking part in the REACH Scholarship Program, it is expected to be rolled out statewide in September 2012.